jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 To install Playnite on your PC, follow these steps:

-1. Go to the Playnite website and download the latest version of Playnite.
+1. Go to the Playnite website and download the latest version of Playnite
-2. Once the download is complete, run the Playnite installer and follow the on-screen instructions to install it on your PC.
+2. Once the download is complete, run the Playnite installer and follow the on-screen instructions to install it on your PC
 3. After installation is complete, launch Playnite and add your games library to the app.
-You can do this by clicking on "Add Games" and selecting the folders where your games are stored.
+You can do this by opening the menu on the top left and clicking on "Add Game" and selecting the folders where your games are stored

+### Step 4: Install the Playnite PS5ish theme

+If you're a fan of the PlayStation 5's sleek, modern UI, you can install a PS5-inspired theme for Playnite to give it a similar look and feel.

+To install the Playnite PS5ish theme, follow these steps:

+1. Go to the Playnite menu by clicking on the icon in the top left
+2. Go to Add-ons > Browse > Themes Fullscreen
+3. Type PS5ish in the search bar and press Enter
+4. Click on the PS5ish Theme and click on "Install"
+5. Click on "Save" in the bottom right
+6. Click on "Yes" when asked if you want to restart Playnite
+7. After Playnite has restarted, switch to Fullscreen Mode by pressing F11
+8. Go to the Playnite menu > Settings > General > Enable "Launch in Fullscreen Mode"
+9. Also change both the "When game starts:" and "After game closes:" option to "Do Nothing"

+If you want to further utitlize the Playnite Fullscreen Mode experience, I suggest you watch the following video:
+{% include embed/youtube.html id='Xurs63Ccnlo' %}

+The Playnite PS5ish theme should now be applied to your Playnite library, giving it a sleek, modern look that's similar to the PlayStation 5's UI.

-### Step 4: Connect Raspberry Pi to your PC
+### Step 5: Connect Raspberry Pi to your PC

 Now that Steam Link and Playnite are installed, you'll need to connect your Raspberry Pi to your PC or console.
 Follow these steps:

-1. Make sure your Raspberry Pi is connected to your network (either via Ethernet or Wi-Fi).
+1. Make sure your Raspberry Pi is connected to your network (either via Ethernet or Wi-Fi)
-2. Launch Steam on your PC.
+2. Launch Steam on your PC
-3. In the top left corner of the Steam window, click on "Steam" and select "Settings."
+3. In the top left corner of the Steam window, click on "Steam" and select "Settings"
-4. Click on the "Remote Play" tab and make sure the "Enable Remote Play" checkbox is checked.
+4. Click on the "Remote Play" tab and make sure the "Enable Remote Play" checkbox is checked
-5. Click on "Advanced Host Options" and make sure the "Use Nvidia NVFBC capture on supported games" checkbox is checked.
+5. Click on "Advanced Host Options" and make sure the "Use Nvidia NVFBC capture on supported games" checkbox is checked
-6. Click on "OK" to save your settings.
+6. Click on "OK" to save your settings
-7. Launch Steam Link on your Raspberry Pi.
+7. Launch Steam Link on your Raspberry Pi
 8. Follow the on-screen instructions to connect to your network and select your gaming device.
 If your PC is running Steam, it should automatically appear on the list

-### Step 5: Install the Playnite PS5ish theme

-If you're a fan of the PlayStation 5's sleek, modern UI, you can install a PS5-inspired theme for Playnite to give it a similar look and feel.

-To install the Playnite PS5ish theme, follow these steps:

-1. Go to the Playnite PS5ish theme Github page and download the latest version of the theme.
-2. Extract the contents of the downloaded zip file to a new folder.
-3. Open Playnite and click on the "Settings" button in the top right corner of the window.
-4. Click on the "Themes" tab and then click on the "Install Theme" button.
-5. Navigate to the folder where you extracted the theme files and select the "PlaynitePS5ish.xaml" file.
-6. Click on the "Open" button to install the theme.
-7. After installation is complete, click on the "Activate" button to apply the theme.

-The Playnite PS5ish theme should now be applied to your Playnite library, giving it a sleek, modern look that's similar to the PlayStation 5's UI.

 ### Step 6: USB Game Controller Setup
 Add a USB game controller If you prefer to use a game controller instead of a keyboard and mouse, you can connect a USB game controller to your Raspberry Pi.
 Simply plug in the controller and follow the on-screen instructions to set it up.
 Once it's connected, you should be able to use it to play games just as you would on a console.